Flask

 return "I love you"

-You can test the route using the curl
+You can test the route using the curl command below:

 export API_AUTH_TOKEN=super_secret_token_value